followmyutopia/devextreme-documentation/concepts/Common/33 Localization/05 Localize Dates, Numbers, and Currencies/10 Using Globalize.md

         npm install --save-dev cldr-data globalize

-    Then, include Globalize, CLDR, CLDR JSONs, and the dictionaries using the `import` or `require` statement&mdash;the statement depends on the syntax for working with modules.
-The following code shows ECMAScript 6 syntax used with a SystemJS module loader, and CommonJS syntax used with a Webpack module bundler:
+    Then, include Globalize, CLDR, and language-specific CLDR data using the `import` or `require` statement&mdash;the statement depends on the syntax for working with modules.
+The code below shows ECMAScript 6 syntax used with a SystemJS module loader, and CommonJS syntax used with a Webpack module bundler.
+These examples include German and Russian dictionaries.

     ---
     ##### npm: ECMAScript 6 syntax / SystemJS configuration